jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 * Ep11 **The Celebration Reverberation** - Raj and Howard make up.
 * Ep12 **The Matrimonial Metric** - Amy finally picks a maid of honor.
 * *Ep15 The Novelization Correlation - maybe, Leonard's book.*
-* Ep16 **The Neonatal Nomenclature** - Howard and Bernadette have their second child.
+* Ep16 **The Neonatal Nomenclature** - Howard and Bernadette's second child is born.
 * Ep17 **The Athenaeum Allocation** - Sheldon and Amy finally get their wedding venue.
 * Ep20 **The Reclusive Potential** - Amy's bachelorette party.
 * Ep21 **The Comet Polarization** - Introduction of Denise.